10 Best Easy Hikes in Sedona [2025]

 Difficulty: Easy

-Yavapai Vista is a famous engagement and wedding elopement location within Sedona.
+Yavapai Vista is a famous engagement and wedding elopement location in Sedona.
 With its easy approach and breathtaking views, it’s no wonder why!

 But you don’t need an elopement to explore the incredible hike!

-Bonus: The parking lot was open here even on a very crowded Sedona day.
-Yavapai Vista is a Sedona gem among more popular trails.
+Bonus: The parking lot was open during my visit on a very crowded weekend.

 Sugarloaf Loop Trail